AhmedAbdelerhman/authenticated-products/README.md

 ## Requirements
   -  Docker ( Docker Compose)
-  -  Postman (postMan collection in project)
+  -  Postman (postMan collection in the project)

+## Architecture
+  1.nest.js app container (APIs)
+  2. mssql db container
+  3. init db container (the container that creates the pokemon db after the 20s of mssql db container)

 ## Setup
   1. Clone the repository: